addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

     aws ec2 create-key-pair --key-name acpkey1 --query 'KeyMaterial' --output text > acpkey1.pem

-*Note: I have only verified that directly redirecting the 'KeyMaterial' to a file produces a valid '.pem' on macOS.
+*Note: We have only verified that directly redirecting the 'KeyMaterial' to a file produces a valid '.pem' on macOS.
 Other OSs may have subtle differences.*

 Modify permissions
 ------------------